ACoAs MANIPULATING Self & Others (Part 3c)

 At the other extreme, always nagging to get what you want, repeating the question, requesting or demanding, insisting…. to wear others down until they finally give in.
 Can’t tolerate NO as an answer, & constantly over-step boundaries

-Pay close attention to what people tell you about themselves & their body language, figuring out their psychological/emotional makeup, in order to identify weakness or strength you can exploit
+Pay close attention to what people tell you about themself & their body language, figuring out their psychological/emotional makeup, so you identify weakness or strength you can exploit

-Manipulate info & reality by making it seem better than it is.
-OR leave out crucial info in an explanation, use info against the person, overwhelm with facts & statistic, lie, make excuses, exaggerate, act like you know everything…. to avoid responsibility & feel more powerful
+Make facts seem better than they are, OR leave out crucial info in an explanation.
+Use info against the person, overwhelm with facts & statistic, lie, make excuses, exaggerate, act like you know everything…. to avoid responsibility & feel more powerful double-B

-Keep someone who wants to please you in bondage (paralyzed) by subtly giving opposing messages they must obey or accept without question, to keep them confused & off balance (EXP: smile while insulting)
+Keep someone who wants to please you in bondage (paralyzed) by subtly giving 2 conflicting messages BITH of which have to be obeyed or accepted – without question, to keep them confused & off balance (EXP: smile while insulting)

-Use other people’s time, energy, money, talents – only for your benefit – by convincing them it’s for a good cause, will make them feel good, will provide ‘spiritual benefits/rewards…. or by promising some big reward while ignoring their rights & interests
+Use other people’s time, energy, money, talents – only for your benefit – by convincing them it’s for a good cause, will make them feel good / is for their benefit, will provide ‘spiritual benefits/rewards…. or by promising some big reward while ignoring their rights & interests

 Use contrived emotions to get what you want & have the upper hand, by acting angry to scare someone, solicitous to soften them, caring to keep their attention, weak & needy to get taken care of, insulted to create guilt…..fear & relief